-Under the Equal Opportunity Act 2010 (Vic), you should make reasonable adjustments to support a student with a disability.
-You can use the pre-training review process to identify what reasonable adjustments are needed.
+Under the Equal Opportunity Act 2010 (Vic), you should make reasonable adjustments to support a student with a disability in undertaking their chosen program.
+You can use the Pre-Training Review process to identify what reasonable adjustments are needed.

 Refund policy